krukmat/docker_playground/README.md

 aiohttp_composer:
 ----------------
-    docker-compose up
+    docker-compose build <- Just if there are changes in DockerFile docker-compose up
 django:
 ------
-    docker-compose run web django-admin.py startproject composeexample . # Create the project 1st time only docker-compose up
+    docker-compose run web django-admin.py startproject composeexample . # Create the project 1st time only docker-compose build <- Just if there are changes in DockerFile docker-compose up
 aiohttp:
 -------